People in my ear think I can do 13 things at once.

 It's frightening where our country is.

-The greatest emotional connection I can think of, and it may not be the right, but but is the attachment that black voters have to the Democrat Party.
+The greatest emotional connection I can think of, and it may not be the, right, is the attachment that black voters have to the Democrat Party.

-A Democrat Party has destroyed the black family.
+The Democrat Party has destroyed the black family for 50 years.

-For 50 years, the Democrat Party has done not one thing they have promised the Democrat Party, except to try to go out and punish a bunch of people who they think have held black people back.
+The Democrat Party has done not one thing they have promised the Democrat Party except to try to go out and punish a bunch of people who they think have held black people back.

 Obama thanks Danielle Ortega for not blaming him for what happened when he was only three months old.